The Rev. MARK SUTHERLAND, Rector of St Martin of Tours, Providence. Rhode Island.

 In 2005, he became an associate priest to the parish of St. Alfege, Greenwich, where he rediscovered his love of journeying with a covenanted Christian community.
 Here, Mark believes, God planted the seeds for a return to parish ministry.
 In December 2008, Mark resigned as Presiding Chaplain of the South London and Maudsley NHS Foundation Trust, and he and Al followed their family (including their beloved 4 year old granddaughter, Claire) to Phoenix where Mark became Chaplain Resident at Banner Good Samaritan Medical Center.

 In the Spring of 2010, Mark brought his healing ministry to Trinity Cathedral when he became Associate for Pastoral Counseling, and on Trinity Sunday, 2010, Bishop Kirk Smith appointed him Canon For Congregational Formation to the Cathedral.
 This involved him the spiritual development and spiritual direction of the community as a whole and of individuals in particular.
 Between August 2012, and January 2014 Mark guided Trinity through a significant period of transition as Interim Dean.
-Mark is a member of the Bishop’s Commission on Ministry.
+Mark was also a member of the Bishop’s Commission on Ministry.

 Mark perceives his ministry as the fostering spiritual and emotional health in individuals and the transformation of community through building spiritual capacity.
 He works psychospiritually with individuals in pastoral counselling and spiritual direction.
 His teaching focus is on Christian formation through the experience of learning in small groups and teams.
 His preaching focus is the spiritual direction of the whole community.